embedthis/exp-css/README.md

 ### To configure in expansive.json:

-* minify-css.enable -- Set to true to minify CSS files using lessc.
+* minify-css.enable &mdash; Set to true to minify CSS files using lessc.
-* prefix-css.enable -- Set to true to enable running autoprefixer on CSS files.
+* prefix-css.enable &mdash; Set to true to enable running autoprefixer on CSS files.

 ```